 the source).
 Such coordinate systems must therefore be qualified by a moment in time

 " for short) which allows the position of

 the model coordinate system on the sky to be determined.
 This is the role of the Equinox

 The Equinox attribute is stored as a Modified Julian Date, but when setting or getting its value you may use the same formats as for the Epoch attribute (q.v.).

 The default Equinox value is B1950.0 (Besselian) for the old FK4-based coordinate systems (see the System attribute) and J2000.0 (Julian) for all others.

-a time-dependent coordinate system (based on solar system reference planes which are in
+time-dependent coordinate system (based on solar system reference planes which are in motion), from

 See the description of the System attribute for details of which qualifying attributes apply to each celestial coordinate system.